mlswg/mls-protocol/draft-ietf-mls-protocol.md

 the signature on the message,  then updates its state as follows:

 * Increment the size of the group
-* Verify the signature on the included UserInitKey
+* Verify the signature on the included UserInitKey; if the signature verification fails, abort
 * Append an entry to the roster containing the credential in the included UserInitKey
 * Update the ratchet tree with the included direct path